nicklamb97/instructlab-data/sleep_statement.md

 sleep duration
 ```

 duration: Specifies the time to sleep in seconds.
-It can be a decimal number.
+The number must be an integer literal or variable.

 ## Basic Sleep Example